 Despite the protective reef the surf is very strong at high tide.
 Beaches stretch about 20 km from the western tip of Sumba to the southeast.
 Bondokodi is the regional centre and 2 km from the coast, Pero (Perro), a small village at the coast.
 Bondokodi is Christian - Pero Muslim.
 Both places are the starting point for excursions to villages in the area.

 To the southeast, the following round trail of about 10 km is possible: In Pero you must be ferried across the Bondokodi River.
-Then walk along the beach to the megalithic grave stone on Ratenggaro beach.
+Then walk along the beach to the megalithic grave stone on Ratenggaro beach ... probably the most visited place in Sumba.
 The village on the other side of the river and the bay is Wainyapu.
 To get there you must cross the river only at the river outfall, if you want to avoid an encounter with crocodiles. (cf. Wainyapu above).
 Then back again across the river and along the road.
 First you will pass the village of Ratenggaro.
 At the entrance of the village you see delicately decorated tombs.
 Several of the village houses have been rebuilt after a major fire with the help of a wealthy Indonesian woman.
 500 meters further you will pass the village of Paranobaroro.
-There is the house of the Rajah of Kodi with the supposedly highest roof in Sumba.
+There is the house of the Rajah of Kodi with the highest roof in Sumba with about 30 meters.
 On the way back you pass other villages.
 Via the river bridge, you get back to Bondokodi and Pero.

 In north western direction, from Pero over narrow paths behind the beach or from Bondokodi over the asphalt road, you reach the first villages and burial grounds after about 2.5 km.
-In about 6 km you come to Tosi (Tossi).
+In about 6 km you come to Bondo Kawango and Waijengo.
 There are also grandstands for the February Pasola.
-More interesting villages follow, such as Waijengo and Bukubani (Bukabani) and endless graveyards.
+More interesting villages follow, such as Waikaroko, Tosi (Tossi), and Bukubani (Bukabani) and endless graveyards.

 The western tip of Sumba is again extremely dry.
-A narrow road splits from Bukubani and runs parallel to the coast through the savannah to the traditional village and beach Karoso (Karosso).
+An in the beginning narrow road splits from Bukubani and soon leads to a wide and asphalted road that runs parallel to the coast through the savannah, and to the traditional village and beach Karoso (Karosso, Waitungga).
 Here the beach is wider again, with fine sand and pleasant surf.
 Further east, steep cliffs begin.
-Between the rocks ar the beach Mandorak,a small landing for boats, and the turquoise lagoon Danau Weekuri, which has an underground connection with the sea.
+Between the rocks are the beach Mandorak, and 500 meters further a small landing for boats.
+A Kilometre further is the turquoise picturesque lagoon Danau Weekuri (Wekuri, Waikuri), which has an underground connection with the sea.
+Some years ago the lagoon was only accessible by a hiking trail through the jungle, today everything is already concreted, and there are crowds of mobile dealers around.
 Here ends the for tourist laid way along the coast.

 The coastal strip between Kodi and Waitabula is densely populated with intensive agriculture.
 People live scattered in their lands or in traditional villages.
 The harvest is often not enough to live on, because of the drought.
 This area is one of the poorest in Sumba.